Glossary of bets offered by UK bookmakers: Forecasts

 Forecasts are bets on a single event that require the correct forecasting of the finishing order of (usually) the first two or three finishers in the event.
 Returns on correctly predicted finishing orders are calculated by industry sources via computer software that uses the starting price of all participants in the event, and are usually declared to a £1 stake unit on (mainly) horse and greyhound races.

 Straight Forecast

 A straight forecast or computer straight forecast is a wager requiring the naming of two selections a and b to finish 1st and 2nd in the correct order in a specified event.
 Requires a single unit stake.
 Usually declared on horse and greyhound races of three or more runners.
-Equivalent to the USA exacta or perfecta, or the Canadian exactor.
+Equivalent to the United States exacta or perfecta, or the Canadian exactor.

 Reversed Forecast

 A reversed forecast (RF) is a wager requiring the naming of two selections to finish 1st and 2nd in either order in a specified event.
 It is the same as two straight forecasts on selections a and b: a 1st, b 2nd and b 1st, a 2nd.
 Requires two unit stakes.
 Equivalent to a "boxed" exacta/perfecta in North America, where the quinella is a similar wager that requires only one unit stake.